Portrait of Rauf Aliev

 Requirement 3.
 JSON Templating 2.

-Some input data might be huge and structures might be very complex.
+Some input data might be huge, and structures might be very complex.
 In some cases, JSON files were 300K in size and had a complexity of up to 15 nesting levels.
 Not all data structures were under our control, so splitting and simplifying, harmonizing and unifying the data formats used in all microservices was really hard.
 We needed a mechanism to reliably build such JSONs based on some rules to make it easier to develop and maintain the tests.
-We wanted to avoid building JSONs via code, because such code is error-prone and it will need its own tests.
+We wanted to avoid building JSONs via code, because such code is error-prone and will need its own tests.

 Requirement 4.
-Response format aware actual-to-expected comparison (“smart compare”).
+Response-format-aware actual-to-expected comparison (“smart compare”).

 Requirement 5.
-Compatibility with the various development environments.
+Compatibility with various development environments.

 Key concepts